 If you love no-bake recipes, be sure to check out my cookbook, No-Bake Treats!

-This Lemon Blueberry Poke Cake is a homemade, moist lemon buttermilk cake filled with a lemon pudding, a layer of fresh blueberry sauce and topped with mascarpone whipped cream.
-The combination of tart lemon flavor and sweetened blueberries is so refreshing and tasty.
+This lemon blueberry poke cake is a moist lemon cake filled with lemon pudding, topped with fresh blueberry sauce and mascarpone whipped cream.
+Bright and refreshing, and perfect for summer!

 For the cake

 - 1 teaspoon lemon extract, or pure vanilla extract

 - 1/4 cup lemon juice, (2–3 small lemons)